 According to tales and legends, the beginning of the Chinese New Year started with a mythical beast called the Nian (a beast that lives under the sea or in the mountains) during the annual Spring Festival.

 Chinese New Year is observed as a public holiday in some countries and territories where there is a sizable Chinese and Korean population.

 On the days immediately before the New Year celebration, Chinese families give their homes a thorough cleaning.
 There is a Cantonese saying “Wash away the dirt on nin ya baat.“

-The fifteenth day of the new year is celebrated as “Yuanxiao Festival” (元宵节; 元宵節; Yuán xiāo jié), also known as the Lantern Festival.
+The fifteenth day of the lunar new year is celebrated as “Yuanxiao Festival” (元宵节; 元宵節; Yuán xiāo jié), also known as the Lantern Festival.
 Rice dumplings tangyuan are eaten this day.
 Candles are lit outside houses as a way to guide wayward spirits home.

 A reunion dinner (nián yè fàn) is held on New Year’s Eve during which family members gather for a celebration.

 Now that you’ve learned more about the holiday, check out these fun Chinese New Year crafts and activities!

 Chinese New Year Crafts